ku-sldg/plih/_types/3-Typed-Recursion.md

 without reduction.
 We also define these normal forms to be _values_ representing acceptable evaluation results.

-In all the languages we have written so far, the set of values and normal forms are the same.
-What if we removed the evaluation case for `+` implying that `1+1` would not evaluate further.
+In all the languages we have written so far, values and normal forms are the same.
+What if we removed the evaluation case for `+` implying that `1+1` would not evaluate further?
 Now terms involving `+` join values as normal forms.
 Unlike values, `+` terms should reduce.
 Normal forms that are not values are referred to as _stuck_ values and represent errors in a language definition.
 It is